Parufito/Raspberry-Cam/README.md

 # Raspberry-Cam - Scripts per a la Raspberry Cam

 Scripts for the raspberry cam
-Tested on Raspberry Pi A+ an PiNoir Camera
+Tested on Raspberry Pi A+ and PiNoir Camera

 <h2>start_mjpg.sh</h2>
 Start stream based in pictures with MJPG